masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

     teamTimer += 1
     if (teamTimer <= 15) {
       console.log('Timer ' + teamTimer + ": ")
+      console.log(team2Deposit)
       console.log(team1Deposit)
-      console.log(team2Deposit)
       setTimeout(startTeamTimer, 1000)
     }
   }

+  team2()
   team1()
-  team2()
   startTeamTimer()
 }

 team()

 // Output:
 "Timer 1: "
+"Team2 has no deposit"
 "Team1 has no deposit"
+"Timer 2: "
 "Team2 has no deposit"
-"Timer 2: "
 "Team1 has no deposit"
+"Timer 3: "
 "Team2 has no deposit"
-"Timer 3: "
 "Team1 has no deposit"
+"Timer 4: "
 "Team2 has no deposit"
-"Timer 4: "
 "Team1 has no deposit"
+"Timer 5: "
 "Team2 has no deposit"
+"Team1 has no deposit"
-"Timer 5: "
+"Timer 6: "
+"Team2 has amount1"
 "Team1 has amount1"
+"Timer 7: "
 "Team2 has amount1"
-"Timer 6: "
 "Team1 has amount1"
+"Timer 8: "
 "Team2 has amount1"
-"Timer 7: "
 "Team1 has amount1"
+"Timer 9: "
 "Team2 has amount1"
-"Timer 8: "
-"Team1 has amount2"
-"Team2 has amount2"
-"Timer 9: "
-"Team1 has amount2"
+"Team1 has amount1"
-"Team2 has amount2"
 "Timer 10: "
+"Team2 has amount1"
-"Team1 has amount2"
+"Team1 has amount1"
+"Timer 11: "
 "Team2 has amount2"
-"Timer 11: "
 "Team1 has amount2"
+"Timer 12: "
 "Team2 has amount2"
-"Timer 12: "
 "Team1 has amount2"
+"Timer 13: "
 "Team2 has amount2"
-"Timer 13: "
 "Team1 has amount2"
+"Timer 14: "
 "Team2 has amount2"
-"Timer 14: "
 "Team1 has amount2"
+"Timer 15: "
 "Team2 has amount2"
-"Timer 15: "
 "Team1 has amount2"
-"Team2 has amount2"
 ```